getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 #### Clock Skew

 If you are collecting transactions from multiple machines, you will likely encounter **clock skew**, where timestamps in one transaction don't align with timestamps in another.
 For example, if your backend makes a database call, the backend transaction logically should start before the database transaction does.
-But if the system time on each machine (those hosting your backend and database, respectively) isn't synced to common standard, it's possible that won't be the case.
+But if the system time on each machine (those hosting your backend and database, respectively) isn't synced to a common standard, it's possible that won't be the case.
 It's also possible for the ordering to be correct, but for the two recorded timeframes to not line up in a way that accurately reflects what actually happened.
 To reduce this possibility, we recommend using Network Time Protocol (NTP) or your cloud provider's clock synchronization services.

 #### How Data is Sent